 Protein transport along the mitochondria carrier pathway

-Multispanning inner membrane proteins with internal targeting signals are transported into mitochondria by a specific import pathway.
+Multispanning inner membrane proteins with internal targeting signals are transported into mitochondria by the carrier import pathway.
 TOM70 is the receptor for this class of precursor proteins and directs them to the TOM complex.
-The TIM22 complex mediates inner membrane insertion utilizing the Delta Psi as driving force.
+The TIM22 complex mediates inner membrane insertion utilizing the Δψ as driving force.
 Only a hand full of substrates has been experimentally defined and the mechanism of transport is only poorly understood.
-Here we will define the substrates of the carrier pathway and to identify proteins that promote the transport of carrier pathway substrates through the cytoplasm.
-Our goal is to characterize the human carrier translocase.
-Since transport along the carrier pathway has only been analyzed in vitro, we will address how this process is integrated into the cellular context.
-Recent advancements in mass spectrometry and super resolution microscopy allow us to assess the molecular organization of proteins in the cellular context.
-Here we aim to define the molecular environment and spatial organization of the carrier pathway.
+Here we will carry out analyses on the function of the human and yeast carrier translocases.
+We aim to define the mitochondrial sublocalization of the carrier pathway to understand transfer of precursors from TOM to the TIM22 complex.
+The identification of links between the TIM22 complex and human diseases has led us to address the dysfunctions of the carrier pathway in metabolically active human cells.
+A central goal is to define the molecular pathology of AGK and TIM22 dysfunction.

 Prof. Dr. Peter Rehling